Efficient evaluation of quantum observables using entangled measurements

 \subsection{Number of groups}

-We applied 4 types of grouping methods (one with TPB, one with TPB and Bell measurements, one with TPB and all 2-qubit entangled measurements, and one with all measurements) to molecules \ce{LiH}, \ce{BeH2}, \ce{H2O}, \ce{NH3}, and \ce{HCl}.
-We also computed the maximal clique numbers of Pauli graphs for TPB by applying MCQD algorithm~\cite{Konc2007}.
-We ran MCQD on Intel Xeon E5-2690 CPU with 1-hour time limit and it found the maximum cliques for all Pauli graphs except \ce{NH3} Parity and BK.
-Note that the Hamiltonians of the molecules are given in the previous study~\cite{Bravyi2017} as ancillary files.
+We applied four types of grouping methods (one with TPB; one with TPB and Bell measurements; one with TPB and all two-qubit entangled measurements; and one with all measurements) to the following molecules: \ce{LiH}, \ce{BeH2}, \ce{H2O}, \ce{NH3}, and \ce{HCl}.
+We also computed the maximal clique sizes of Pauli graphs for TPB by applying the MCQD algorithm~\cite{Konc2007}.
+We ran MCQD on Intel Xeon E5-2690 CPU with a 1-hour time limit and were able to observe the maximum cliques for all Pauli graphs except \ce{NH3} Parity and Bravyi--Kitaev.
+Note that the Hamiltonians of the molecules are presented as ancillary files in a previous study~\cite{Bravyi2017}.

-We compare the numbers of groups in Table~\ref{table:num-groups}.
-The grouping with TPB achieved numbers of groups that are slightly larger than the clique sizes of the Pauli graphs.
-Note that the grouping with TPB cannot achieve less number of groups than the clique size because it is based on a coloring algorithm (see Eq.~64.1~\cite{Schrijver2003}).
-On the other hand, the groupings using entangled measurements (TPB+Bell, TPB+2Q, ALL) achieved less numbers than the clique sizes.
-The grouping with TPB and 2-qubit entangled measurements (TPB+2Q) does not always have fewer numbers of groups than those by the grouping with TPB and Bell measurements (TPB+Bell).
-It implies that our heuristic algorithm cannot take full advantage of more choices of measurements.
-We also observe that the grouping with all measurements (ALL) does not always give the smallest number of groups among all methods.
-It implies that LDFC cannot obtain good solutions for the extended Pauli graphs.
-The number of groups depends on the type of transformations as well as the grouping methods.
-For example, for Jordan-Wigner transformation, TPB+Bell gives smaller numbers of groups for most molecules than groupings TPB and TPB+2Q do.
+We present a comparison of the numbers of groups in Table~\ref{table:num-groups}.
+The clique sizes with `$\ast$' are the maximum.
+JW and BK are Jordan--Wigner and Bravyi--Kitaev transformations, respectively.
+TPB, TPB+BELL, TPB+2Q, and ALL denote the groupings using TPB, TPB and Bell measurements, TPB and all two-qubit entangled measurements, and all measurements, respectively.
+The grouping with TPB yielded several groups that are slightly larger than the clique sizes of the Pauli graphs.
+It should be noted that the grouping with TPB cannot yield fewer numbers of groups than the clique size because it is based on a coloring algorithm (see Eq.~64.1~\cite{Schrijver2003}).
+On the other hand, the groupings using entangled measurements (TPB+Bell, TPB+2Q, and ALL) achieved fewer numbers than the clique sizes.
+The grouping with TPB and two-qubit entangled measurements (TPB+2Q) does not always result in a fewer number of groups than those obtained by grouping with TPB and Bell measurements (TPB+Bell).
+This implies that our heuristic algorithm cannot take full advantage of more choices of measurements.
+We also observed that the grouping with all measurements (ALL) does not always result in the smallest number of groups among all methods.
+This implies that LDFC cannot be used to obtain good solutions for the extended Pauli graphs.
+The number of groups depends on the type of transformations as well as the grouping methods used.
+For instance, for Jordan--Wigner transformation, TPB+Bell results in a smaller number of groups for most molecules than groupings using TPB and TPB+2Q.